bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rudolph.md

 * In the summer of 1976 Rudolph returned to the United States, taking up a fellowship at the Miller Institute of the University of California at Berkeley.
 * Several papers by Rudolph appeared while he was at the Hebrew University.
 * Rudolph spent three years at Stanford (1978-81) but during this time he stayed at the University of Maryland during the autumn of 1979 participating in the 'Special Year in Ergodic Theory and Dynamical Systems'.
-* Rudolph's older brother Gregory had studied at Fort Collins High School and Colorado State University, graduating with a degree in physical science in 1969.
-* He married Kristin Ellen Johnson on 17 March 1968; they had two children, Lisa Michelle Rudolph (born 1970) and Scott Bowen Rudolph (born 1972).
 * The plane, a twin-engine Beechcraft, piloted by Gregory Rudolph crashed while attempting to land at Cedar City Airport.
 * Dan Rudolph spent 23 years at the University of Maryland where he was appointed as a full professor in 1985.
 * Before 1991, Rudolph would work at the university all day and then spend his evenings with friends or participating in his modern dance.
 * In fact he would often perform with modern dance companies and a friend even choreographed a duet dedicated to Rudolph's parents entitled 'For Bill and Johnalou' in which he starred.
-* In 1991 Rudolph married Michelle Hyde; they had three children, Beatrice, Jonah and Layton.
-* Rudolph was devoted to his children and evenings became a precious time to be spent with the children - no longer with friends or dance.
 * Rudolph published two important books.
 * In fact Janet Whalen Kammeyer was Rudolph's first Ph.D. student, writing her thesis Classifying the two point extensions of Bernoulli Z actions at the University of Maryland and receiving the degree in 1988.
 * In 2005 Rudolph was appointed to the Albert C Yates Endowed Chair in Mathematics in the College of Natural Sciences of Colorado State University.
-* However, a second tragedy soon hit the Rudolph family.

 Born 3 October 1949, Sheridan, Wyoming, USA.
 Died 4 February 2010, Fort Collins, Colorado, USA.